alf808/newsapp/README.md

 `select dwes.*, rpd.num as total_requests, round((dwes.num * 100.0) / rpd.num, 2) as error from datesWithErrorStatus as dwes join requestsPerDate as rpd on dwes.date = rpd.date;`

+## Code Base

+My python code newsapp.py is based on the **forum** code from the Python DB-API lectures.

 ## Resources

 * <a href="http://www.postgresqltutorial.com/postgresql-administration/">PostgreSQL Administration</a>